reaster/cardano_wallet_sdk/README.md

 ### Usage
 In the same parent directory place the following assets:
-* git clone git@github.com:reaster/blockfrost_api.git
 * git clone git@github.com:reaster/cardano_wallet_sdk.git
 * register for a free [blockfrost](https://blockfrost.io/) policy-id key.
-* paste the policy-id key into a text file named: blockfrost_api_key.txt
+* paste the policy-id key into a text file named: blockfrost_project_id.txt

-The unit tests in both projects should now pass.
+The unit tests should now pass.